cabeen/qit/docsite/docs/modules.md

 has been implemented, making it easy to share a new tool with a wider audience.
-Any QIT `Module` can be run on the command line, applied to data interactively in `qitview`, or run on the [http://pipeline.loni.usc.edu LONI Pipeline].
+Any QIT `Module` can be run on the command line, applied to data interactively in `qitview`, or run on the
+[LONI Pipeline](http://pipeline.loni.usc.edu).
 In addition, documentation can be made from a `Module` and a preferred set of parameter settings can be saved for later use or archival purposes.